-The use, in a complementary way, of simulation and formal verification techniques was helpful for obtaining good results when analyzing a part of the distributed controller for the APM system.
-Until now, the propulsion system behavior has been verified and the achieved states are the predicted states for this system's behavior.
+The use, in a complementary way, of simulation and formal verification techniques was helpful for obtaining good results when analyzing a part of the distributed controller for the Aeromovel system.
+The propulsion system behavior has been verified and results indicate that the achieved states are the predicted states for this system behavior.

-With this study, it is shown, in this paper, that a distributed controller - corresponding to a part of a complex system - has been verified and it is concluded that this part of the controller accomplishes the main behavior desired for the system.
-With the partial verification of the distributed controller, it was possible to obtain results in reasonable intervals of time and with not very high computational memory consuming during formal verification tasks.
+In this study, it was shown that a distributed controller - corresponding to a part of a complex system - has been verified and it is possible to conclude that this part of the controller accomplishes the main behavior desired for the system.
+With the partial verification of the distributed controller, it was possible to obtain results in suitable intervals of time and without significant computational memory consuming during formal verification tasks.